DavoudTeimouri/NetConnect-Tool/README.md

 - For Bash version: Linux/Unix-based system.
 - For Perl version: Perl interpreter.
 - For Python version: Python 3.
-- For PowerShell version: Windows OS.
+- For PowerShell version: Windows OS (PowerShell is built into Windows and does not have any additional dependencies).

 ## Usage